zaphosting/docs/docs/dedicated-linux-docker.md

 ---
 id: dedicated-linux-docker
-title: "Dedicated Server: Installation of Docker"
+title: "Installation of Docker"
 description: "Discover how to install Docker on your Linux server to run isolated applications efficiently and optimize resource use → Learn more now"
 sidebar_label: Install Docker
 services:
+  - vserver
   - dedicated
 ---